How the Oblique Drift Instability Alters Solar Wind Heating and Constrains the Distribution of Solar Wind Observations

-We hypothesize that this low-$\beta$ limit is due to an Oblique Drift Instability (ODI), driven by significant $\alpha$-particle and/or proton beam velocity drifts with respect to the protons, $\Delta v_{\alpha,b}$.
-The free energy of the relative velocity drift is turned to thermal energy via the ODI.
+We hypothesize that this low-$\beta$ limit is evidence that an Oblique Drift Instability (ODI) is converting free energy carried by the relative drift between $\alpha$-particles and/or a proton beam (with respect to the proton core) into both perpendicular and parallel thermal energy.
 This heating does not require the interaction of particles with the background turbulence, nor with existing coherent waves.
-The method is qualitatively the same and only slightly quantitatively different when driven by drifting protons or $\alpha$-particles.
+The process is driven by the same type of wave-particle resonance and only slightly quantitatively different when driven by drifting protons or $\alpha$-particles.
 We find that the ODI is important for both limiting the low-$\beta$ values by heating the protons and for constraining $\Delta v_\alpha$ to be consistently below the local \Alfven speed \cite{Wang_2025_ApJ}.

-\paragraph {\textbf{Linear Theory of the low-$\beta$ ODI}.} Analysis of linear plasma stability is routinely performed using numerical dispersion solvers.
-Assuming a combination of relatively drifting bi-Maxwellian VDFs, the solution to the wave equation $|\underline{\mathbf{D}} \big( \omega, \mathbf{k}, \mathcal{P} \big)|=0$ for a hot, magnetized plasma allows estimate of the complex frequency $\omega=\omega_{\textrm{r}} + i \gamma_{\mathrm{max}}$ associated with wavevector $\mathbf{k}$ and plasma parameters $\mathcal{P}$, the power emitted for each component over the course of a single wave period $P_j$, electric $\mathbf{\delta E}$ and magnetic $\mathbf{\delta B}$ field fluctuations and polarizations for the Most Unstable mode (MUM).
-Here, we use the \texttt{PLUME} and \texttt{PLUMAGE} solvers when a Maxwellian VDF shape is assumed \cite{Klein_2015_PhPl,Klein_2017_JGRA,Klein_2025_RNAAS} and the \texttt{ALPS} solver \cite{Verscharen_2018_JPlPh,Klein_2025_PhPl} to analyze the non-Maxwellian VDFs obtained from simulations.
+\paragraph {\textbf{Linear Theory of the low-$\beta$ ODI}.} Assuming a combination of relatively drifting bi-Maxwellian VDFs, the solution to the wave equation $|\underline{\mathbf{D}} \big( \omega, \mathbf{k}, \mathcal{P} \big)|=0$ for a hot, magnetized plasma allows an estimate of the complex frequency at maximum wave growth rate $\omega=\omega_{\textrm{r}} + i \gamma_{\mathrm{max}}$ associated with wavevector $\mathbf{k}$ and plasma parameters $\mathcal{P}$, the power emitted for each component over the course of a single wave period $P_j$, electric $\mathbf{\delta E}$ and magnetic $\mathbf{\delta B}$ field fluctuations and polarizations for the Most Unstable mode (MUM).
+Here, we use the \texttt{PLUME} and \texttt{PLUMAGE} solvers when a bi-Maxwellian VDF shape is assumed \cite{Klein_2015_PhPl,Klein_2017_JGRA,Klein_2025_RNAAS} and \texttt{ALPS} solver \cite{Verscharen_2018_JPlPh,Klein_2025_PhPl} to analyze the modes driven by non-Maxwellian VDFs obtained from simulations.